cityofaustin/Residential-Permitting/_content/resources/glossary.md

 title: Glossary
 layout: glossary-index
 in_resources_menu: true
-lead: Use this page to learn about commonly used permitting terms.
+lead_markdown: Use this page to learn about commonly used permitting terms.
 description: Commonly Used Terms
 ---